 The challenges reported by physics departments prompted APS to develop a Toolkit for departments under threat.
 (Learn more about how the Toolkit was developed.)
 The Toolkit includes a set of practices that physics departments can implement immediately and in the short term, in ways that fit the department’s local context, to address current or future threats.
 Recognizing that the best time to address a threat is before it becomes serious, the Toolkit also suggests ongoing and long-term steps that departments can take to avoid coming under threat.

 The guidance below was sourced from over 50 interviews with administrators and physics faculty representing a wide range of institution types and experiencing varying threat levels.
 While many thematic patterns emerged, one lesson is that each department represents a unique ecosystem.
-There is no silver bullet: some departments doing “all the right things” still find themselves under serious threat, and a tactic that has been effective at one department may be ineffective at others.
-However, while there are circumstances out of a department’s control, we believe there are opportunities to improve one’s standing within the institution and to positively influence any potential decisions.
+There is no silver bullet: some departments doing “all the right things” still find themselves under serious threat, and tactics that were effective for one department may prove ineffective for others.
+However, while some circumstances are out of a department’s control, we believe there are opportunities for every department to improve its standing within the institution and positively influence any potential decisions.

-Given these considerations, the Toolkit classifies and contextualizes strategies and practices in two ways: by the timescale of action (things you can do right now, over the next 6 months, over the next 3 years) and by the metric you want to improve (increasing your number of majors, increasing your enrollments, etc.).
-Guidance offered, while gathered from the interviewees, is generalized to focus on these metrics for planning purposes, and by timescale for considering actions given the immediacy of the threat faced.
+Given these considerations, the Toolkit classifies and contextualizes strategies and practices in two ways: by the timescale of action (i.e., things you can do right now, in 6 to 12 months, and over the next 3 years) and by the metric to be addressed.
+Guidance offered, while gathered from the interviewees, is generalized to focus on metrics for planning purposes, and by timescale for considering actions based on the immediacy of the threat faced.

 A regional public institution announced a fast-tracked program prioritization and the physics department was ranked near the bottom.
 Read more to find out what they did »